 USA South Presents Sportsmanship Trophy

-(STAUNTON, VA) - The USA South Athletic Conference recently presented its Sportsmanship Trophy to Mary Baldwin College at the Fighting Squirrels' volleyball match versus Averett on Thursday, October 11.
-USA South Commissioner Rita Wiggs was on hand to present the award to Mary Baldwin student-athletes Sara Valdivieso (Volleyball), Madeline Ogden (Tennis/SAAC President), Jessica Hogle (Softball) and Shamanda Washington (Basketball).
+(FERRUM, VA) - The USA South Athletic Conference recently presented its Sportsmanship Trophy to Ferrum College at the Panthers' football game versus Greensboro on Saturday, October 22.
+USA South Commissioner Rita Wiggs was on hand to present the award to the Ferrum Athletic Department and College President Dr. Jennifer Braaten.

 The USA South Athletic Conference Sportsmanship Trophy was established by the USA South Student-Athlete Advisory Committee in 2004 through its commitment to maintaining a sportsmanlike environment on each of the USA South campuses.